-We invest in the success of entrepreneurs, handmade artisans, and small businesses selling in our Amazon Store.
+We invest in the success of entrepreneurs, artisans, and small businesses selling in our Amazon Store.
 When they thrive, our customers benefit from the products and services they offer.
 That’s part of the reason we have invested more than $30 billion—between 2019 and 2020—in logistics, tools, services, programs, and people to foster the growth of our sellers.

-Since 2000, Amazon has made its virtual shelf space available so small and medium-sized businesses can reach hundreds of millions of customers, build their brands, and grow their business.
-Amazon’s investments supports logistics, tools, services, programs, and people to foster the growth of our SMB sellers.
+Since 2000, Amazon has made its virtual shelf space available so small and medium SMBs can reach hundreds of millions of customers, build their brands, and grow their business.
+Amazon’s investments support logistics, tools, services, programs, and people to foster the growth of our SMB sellers.
 The result continues to pay off for sellers and customers.
 SMB products account for more than 50% of all units sold in our online stores, and their sales continue to outpace our first-party sales.
 More than ever, we admire our small business partners’ entrepreneurial spirit and drive to innovate, and Amazon will continue to do everything we can to support them.

 Supporting small businesses with tools, insights, and data

 Amazon has invested tens of billions in infrastructure and built hundreds of tools to help independent sellers succeed in our store—including data analytics that help independent sellers to better understand and reach customers.

 With her small business, she's making up for lost years with her mother

 48% of the businesses selling in the Amazon.com store are women owned.
 Sandra Manay's growing company now provides full-time jobs for three family members, as well as employees and artisans on two continents.